 5. How to check website and web page responsiveness

 It is important to check your mobile website and your desktop site to see how responsive it is before and after you have altered your website design to make it more mobile-friendly.
-This is to see your websites starting point and when you need to improve on and then see your alterations have solved your website’s issues.
+This is to see your websites starting point and what you need to improve on and then see your alterations have solved your website’s issues.

 An excellent website that will let you quickly check your website’s responsiveness (for free!) is Screenfly by Blue Tree.
 This tool is extremely user friendly and only requires you to enter your website’s URL, and then you can scroll through your website on phone and tablet brands.